How to watch Esports World Cup 2026: full guide

 Pick'em

 Make your picks on the EWC 2026 Pick'em.
-Per-game brackets are linked from each game's hub once they open.
+Per-game brackets are linked from each game's hub as they open.

 Reminders and notifications

-Set match reminders from the homepage or any per-tournament page on Esport Agenda to get a notification 30 minutes before tip-off.
+Set match reminders from the homepage or any per-tournament page on Esport Agenda to get a notification 30 minutes before a match starts.
 Notifications cover broadcasts in your selected language.
-With the schedule quiet this week, the reminders worth setting now are for the July 5 Last Chance Qualifier window, the July 6 Paris opening day, the July 7 Dota 2 start, and the July 15 League of Legends start.
+With four brackets live, the reminders worth setting now are for today's PUBG Grand Finals, the Teamfight Tactics playoff openers, tomorrow's TFT best-of-five grand final, the EA Sports FC 26 playoffs on July 25, and the Street Fighter 6 Last Chance Qualifier bracket.

 Closing CTA

 Bookmark this guide.
 We refresh it every morning while the EWC and the EWC Qualifier track are live.
 For the day's digest, see the EWC daily highlights, and for the full qualification picture, see the EWC Qualifier guide.
-The Paris main event opens on July 6, 2026, and we will be on it live, every day, until the closing ceremony on August 23.
+PUBG opens its Grand Finals, Teamfight Tactics cuts to its playoffs, and we will be on it live, every day, until the closing ceremony on August 23.

 Related posts